NREL/fpeam/README.md

 MOVES can be run for all FIPS for which a mapping from region_production to FIPS was provided, or at two levels of aggregation: one FIPS per state based on which FIPS had the highest total feedstock production, or multiple FIPS per states based on which FIPS had the highest production of each feedstock.
 By default, MOVES is run once per state with FIPS selected based on highest total feedstock production.
 This aggregation is done by default to keep FPEAM run times reasonable; MOVES requires between 10 and 15 minutes to run each FIPS and can easily extend model run times into days.

-MOVES aggregation levels are set using the moves_by_state and moves_by_state_and_feedstock parameters, both Booleans that can be set either via the FPEAM GUI or in the MOVES config file.
+MOVES aggregation levels are set using the `moves_by_state` and `moves_by_state_and_feedstock` parameters, both Booleans that are set within the FPEAM GUI.
 These parameters are mutually exclusive: at most one of them can be True.
-If neither moves_by_state nor moves_by_state_and_feedstock are True, then MOVES automatically runs every FIPS for which sufficient data is provided.
+If neither `moves_by_state` nor `moves_by_state_and_feedstock` are True, then MOVES automatically runs every FIPS for which sufficient data is provided.

 TABLE: MOVES module user options